GailGithub/GAIL_Dev/index.md

 ### Acknowledgement

-Our work was supported in part by grants from
+Our work was supported in part by
-* the <a href="http://www.nsf.gov">National Science Foundation</a> under grant NSF-DMS-1522687 and NSF-DMS-1115392, and
+* the <a href="http://www.nsf.gov">National Science Foundation</a> under grants NSF-DMS-1522687 and NSF-DMS-1115392, and
 * the <a href="http://science.energy.gov/ascr/">Office of Advanced Scientific Computing Research</a>, <a href="http://science.energy.gov/">Office of Science</a>, <a href="http://energy.gov">U.S. Department of Energy</a>, under contract DE-AC02-06CH11357.

-We thank the contributions of Xincheng Sheng, Xuan Zhou, and the class of Math 573 Reliable Mathematical Software, Fall 2013.
+We thank the contributions of Aleksei Sorokin, Noah Grudowski, Francisco Hernandez, Cu Hauw Hung, Yueyi Li, Xincheng Sheng, Xiaoyang Zhao, Tianci Zhu, and the IIT classes of SCI 498 Adaptive Monte Carlo Algorithms with Applications to Financial Risk Management, Summer 2016; MATH 491 Reading & Research, Summer 2015; SCI 498/MATH 491 Computational Social Sciences, Summer 2016; MATH 491-195 Solving Problems in the Social Sciences Using Tools from Computational Mathematics and Statistics, Summer 2015; Math 573 Reliable Mathematical Software, Fall 2013.